simplisticated/Direct/README.md

 	</a>
 </p>

-# Direct
+## At a Glance

-Simplifies transitions between screens in iOS app.
+`Direct` simplifies transitions between screens in iOS app.

 ## How To Get Started